 The Unum US segment is comprised of the group disability, group life and accidental death and dismemberment, and supplemental and voluntary lines of business.
 The group disability line of business includes long-term and short-term disability, medical stop-loss, and fee-based service products.
-The supplemental and voluntary line of business includes voluntary benefits, individual disability, and dental and vision products.
+The supplemental and voluntary line of business includes individual disability, voluntary benefits, and dental and vision products.